-Pricing with Confidence: How to Charge What You're Worth Without Losing Clients
+How to Price Consulting Services Without Losing Clients

 There’s an unspoken tension that runs through the construction industry: it’s the anxiety that creeps in every time we quote a job, the quiet doubt that asks, “Will they think I’m charging too much?” or worse, “Am I even worth this?”
 If you’ve ever found yourself staring at a proposal, wondering if you should trim your price just to keep the client, you’re not alone.
 I’ve been there, and I know the toll it takes, not just on your wallet, but on your confidence.
 The truth is, if we don’t value ourselves, no one else will.

 So let’s break the silence.
-Let’s talk openly about pricing, about how to charge what you’re worth, stand by it, and still keep the clients who matter.
+Let’s talk openly about pricing, about how to price consulting services and construction work alike, stand by the number, and still keep the clients who matter.
 Because the real cost of undervaluing yourself isn’t just financial; it’s personal, and it’s cultural.
 And it’s time we did something about it.

 The Construction Industry’s Pricing Paradox